 Can you get an emergency boiler installed the same day?

 Theoretically, yes.
 If you have a boiler emergency in the early hours of the morning, you may be able to have a technician come out on the same day to perform your boiler installation.
 Of course, this depends on the technician’s availability and how bad the problem is.

 Can I install a new boiler myself?

 Under no circumstances should you attempt to install a new or replacement boiler yourself.
 Although installation and repair costs can be expensive, working with electric and gas boilers can be dangerous.
-Only trained and qualified Gas Safe registered heating engineers and technicians should install them.
+Only trained and qualified Gas Safe registered heating engineers and technicians should install new gas boilers them.

 How do you know if your boiler is leaking gas?